 If you are reasonably good with electrical wiring, you can do most of this yourself.
 However, we learned many things about the system which would make it much easier to install.
 I would recommend a burner technician to tune the gas regulators and valves.
 It is money well spent.

-To build a hemp kiln dryer, you can reach Hops Harvester at https://hopsharvester.com.
-Determine the number of panels you need per tier.
+To build a hemp kiln dryer, determine the number of panels you need per tier.
 They will help you select a fan and burner to work with your capacity.